heyravix/ImgurApp/README.md

 ## Prerequisites

-What things you need to install the software and how to install them.
-For example:

 - Java
 - Android Studio

 ## Installing

-A step by step series of examples that tell you how to get the development environment running.

 1. Clone the repository to your local machine.
 2. Open Android Studio.